-It will consist of both lecture and work sessions.
-The first will be based on a discussion of slides, photographs and the specialized literature.
-During work sessions, students will view manuscript fragments and complete manuscripts in the possession of the Rare Book School and UVA libraries and perform tasks based on these and on printed catalogs of manuscripts.
-Students will have the opportunity to study many more manuscripts during the field trip to one or more libraries in Washington, DC.
+The course will consist of both lecture and work sessions.
+The first will be based on a discussion of PowerPoint slides, photographs, and the specialized literature.
+During work sessions, students will view manuscript fragments and complete manuscripts in the possession of Rare Book School and UVA libraries, and perform tasks based on these and on printed catalogs of manuscripts.

 In their personal statements, applicants are required to describe their degree of training in Latin and paleography.